huqianghui/spring-cloud/Exercise tutorial.md

         include: "*"
 ```

-In the config file ./spring-cloud-example-step2/spring-config-server/src/main/resources/shared/gateway.yml, the server port also be be deleted.
+In the config file

+./spring-cloud-example-step2/spring-config-server/src/main/resources/shared/gateway.yml

-And the Auth server Url will be changed later.
+the server port also be be deleted.And the Auth server Url will be changed later.

 The code as below: